haoqianglyu/BioComputeObject/README.md

 ## Step 3: Extract the work history, use jsonResolver to transfer the data to what we want.

-## Step 4: Create BCO on the BCO Editor (half data maually and half from the result after jsonResolver)
+## Step 4: Create BCO on the BCO Editor (half data maually and half from the result after jsonResolver).